Introduction

 One-shot mode runs a single prompt and exits, similar to bash -c:

-agsh -p "your prompt here"
+agsh "your prompt here"

 The agent processes the prompt (including any tool calls), prints its response, and the process terminates.
 The session UUID is printed to stderr on exit.